Natural World Reflections Prose

 Calan hears Aly and Mom sobbing, but can't see them.
 Struggling to gain more consciousness, he finds them at his bedside in strange surroundings.
 More consciousness also makes him aware of throbbing pain, so he starts to slip off again.
 But hearing Stan say, "I think he's coming around," startles him fully conscious.
 As Calan's muddled mind grapples with Stan's presence, he notices an unknown lady swabbing his arm and lowering a large syringe.
 He tries to say no and push the needle away, but Mom grabs his hand and sobs louder, which adds to his confusion.

-More aware, he begins to recognize his surroundings as a hospital room, and now a man wearing a white coat and red bow tie leaning over him.
-"Try to stay still, young man.
+More aware, he begins to recognize this place as a hospital room, and there's a man wearing a white coat and red bow tie leaning over him.
+"Try to stay still, Calan.
 I'm Dr. MacGregor, and I'm trying to help you."
-The words don't seem to register as Calan shudders with another spasm of pain.
+Whatever else he says is lost as Calan shudders with another spasm of pain.

 Pain momentarily takes a back seat though, seeing Pa enter the room with a bandaged head saying, "How's my boy doing?"
 And Calan's fearfulness peaks hearing Pa angrily say to Mom, "Why'd you attack me, causing me to fall on the boy?"